360 Customer View: What, Why and How With Examples

 Possessing such an advantage then makes it easier for businesses to meaningfully engage with customers, cultivating trust and building strong customer relationships.

-Strong relationships then positively impact brand loyalty, reducing customer churn and boosting LTVs (lifetime order values).
+Strong relationships then positively impact customer loyalty, reducing customer churn and boosting LTVs (lifetime order values).

 3. Improved customer experiences